OmarHassouna-PS/EcoBridge/README.md

 1. User Registration and Authentication: Users can register and authenticate themselves as waste producers or recycling stations.
 2. Waste Registration: Waste producers can register their waste materials, providing details such as type, quantity, and location.
 3. Material Requests: Recycling stations can search for and request specific types of materials from waste producers.
-4. Communication Interface: A messaging system facilitates communication between waste producers and recycling stations.
-5. Payment and Logistics: Secure payment handling and logistics management ensure the safe and efficient delivery of waste materials.
+4. Users' information: Users can modify their information, view their profiles, change their passwords, and request a password reset using e-mail.

 ## Getting Started

 To set up the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/recycling-website.git`
+1. Clone the repository: `git clone https://github.com/OmarHassouna-PS/EcoBridge`
-2. Navigate to the project directory: `cd recycling-website`
+2. Navigate to the project directory: `cd EcoBridge`
 3. Install the dependencies for the front-end and back-end:
    - Front-end: `cd client && npm install`
    - Back-end: `cd server && npm install`